 The Powatan dugout canoes were made of local hardwoods, hollowed out by a combination burning and scraping with shells and rocks.
 Most canoes were fairly small in size.
 But, some are known to have been as large as four feet deep, fifty feet long, and capable of transporting up to 50 men.
-The canoes were used for a variety of transportation tasks, using poles to manuever in the shallows and paddles to propel the craft across open waters.
-The Indians fished from these boats and at locations the boats to them to by angling, netting, spearing, or use of weir traps.
+The canoes were used for a variety of transportation tasks, using poles to maneuver in the shallows and paddles to propel the craft across open waters.
+The Indians fished from these boats by angling, netting, spearing, or use of weir traps.
 The canoes were then used to transport the catch back to the village.

 Brogans are considered to be the boat design that is the ‘missing link’ between the log canoes and the highly effective Bugeyes.
 Brogans were double-ended, broad and beamy log boats, of moderate displacement, and shoal-bodied with centerboards.
 They carried free-standing masts, with the mizzen mast raked markedly more than the main.
 This rig was adopted by the later bugeyes and skipjacks, with less deviation of rake between the masts.